 Make geotagged field recordings on your mobile device, and share them as a SonicWalk.
 Take a SonicWalk, and those recordings become audible beacons that you can follow as you explore your city, town, or countryside…

 This storyboard outlines the basic user experiences of recording and sharing sonic walks, and touches on the signal processing concept that will be used to spacialize the sound.

 Afield is under development.
-Check out the development blog at sonicwalk.tumblr.com
+Check out the development blog at sonicwalk.tumblr.comexpand_less

 One fateful night at the kitchen table, I created a new game.
 Now I want to teach the world to Citroll!

-Citrol is many things.
+Citroll is many things.
 A sport, an artform, a way of life...and an experiment in crowdsourcing, community engagement, design.
-Citroll founding fathers mufflepult, hardtoremember and I have created twitter feeds, blogs, and even Amazon Turk campaigns to spread the word and teach the world to Citroll.
+Citroll founders mufflepult, hardtoremember and I have created twitter feeds, blogs, and even Amazon Turk campaigns to spread the word and teach the world to Citroll.